appium/appium/packages/appium/docs/en/quickstart/test-java.md

 article to learn more about the current driver class implementations.

-Follow the [Usage Examples](https://github.com/appium/java-client#usage-examples) article in order understand how to invoke java client features from your test framework.
+Follow the [Usage Examples](https://github.com/appium/java-client#usage-examples) article in order understand how to invoke Java client features from your test framework.